 The single structure procedure does not mean that only one pose per protein-ligand docked complex is used.
-Rather, the docking algorithm, Glide, outputs multiple poses for each ligand, each with a slightly different conformation docked into the protein.
-All of these structures, even lower ranking ones, are re-scored with the MM-GBSA function, which may rearrange the original GlideScore rank order among poses for each ligand and among multiple ligands.
+Rather, the docking algorithm, outputs multiple poses for each ligand, each with a slightly different conformation docked into the protein.
+All of these structures, even lower ranking ones, are re-scored with the MM-GBSA function, which may rearrange the original rank order among poses for each ligand and among multiple ligands.
 This possible reordering is justified because the MM-GBSA method incorporates implicitly modeled solvent effects that are an important energy contribution completely missing from the docking scores [verify that GlideScore has no solvent contributions].
 The scoring functions in Glide and other docking programs are optimized to minimize the RMSD difference between predicted and x-ray determined structures for a large database of co-crystallized protein-ligand structures [FIND REFERENCE FOR THIS], rather than optimized to predict binding affinity.
 Thus using the standard scoring functions to predict poses, then subsequently re-scoring those poses with MM-GBSA offers better correlation to actual binding affinities.

-The first step in determining the MM-GBSA estimate for binding affinity between NAD+ binding in the AB vs. AC pockets for Sir2 and SIRT3 is to accurately dock this ligand in the two poses.
-While PDB structures are available for NAD+ co-crystallized in the AB and AC pockets of Sir2 (Sir2Af2, PDB:1YC2 chain A and B, respectively [note: verify which is A which is B]), no co-crystallized structures with NAD+ are publicly available for SIRT3.

-Next, the docked poses were minimized using the local optimization feature in Prime, and The energies were calculated using the OPLS-AA force field and the GBSA continuum model.
-The binding free energy ∆Gbind is estimated as

-∆Gbind = ∆EMM ∆GSOLV + ∆GSA

-where ∆EMM is the difference in energy between the complex structure and the sum of the energies of the ligand and unliganded protein, using the OPLS force field, ∆Gsolv is the difference in the GBSA solvation energy of the complex and the sum of the solvation energies for the ligand and unliganded protein, and ∆GSA is the difference in the surface area energy for the complex and the sum of the surface area energies for the ligand and uncomplexed protein.
+The first step in estimating binding affinity with MM-GBSA is prepping the raw crystal structure PDB file for docking.